 If you’re thinking of starting your own cleaning business, you’ll find an extensive collection of resources written by various authors to give you a broad overview of what you need to do and what to expect from owning your own cleaning business.

-Before you get to the resources further down the page, I’d like to go over some points you’ll want to consider before you start your cleaning business.
+Before you get to the resources further down the page, I’d like to go over some points you’ll want to consider before you start.

 You can run a general cleaning business offering a variety of services, or you can specialize in cleaning services such as window cleaning, carpet cleaning, office cleaning, etc. When you focus on one area, you’ll be able to become a specialist and build your brand.
 When you generalize, you can take on more work, but your business may not be perceived as a specialist.

-You may want to focus on and building service contracts rather than one-time cleaning services.
-Even if you’re focused on service contacts, you can still provide service for customers that need a one-off cleaning, but your marketing efforts will focus on service contracts.
+You may want to focus on building service contracts rather than one-time cleaning services.
+You can still provide service for customers that need a one-off cleaning, but your marketing efforts will focus on service contracts.